sebiniemann/Mantella/CONTRIBUTING.md

 ### Tag
 Add one of the following tags, that describe your changes the best.

-- `api`: Your change will break the current API in any way.
+- `api break`: Your change will break the existing API in any way.
-- `feature`: You added a new feature.
+- `feature`: You added a new feature, without breaking the existing API.
-- `fix`: You fixed something.
+- `fix`: You fixed a bug.
-- `test`: You changed a test.
+- `test`: You changed or added a test.
-- `documentation`: You changed the documentation.
+- `documentation`: You extended or corrected the documentation.
-- `refactor`:  You refactored some code.
 - `maintenance`: For anything else.

 ### Subject